bruceiv/pegll/examples/eggr/eggr.md

         UnclosedChar    : notSqBk Character             ;
         notSqBk         : not "]"                       ;

-Character               : notQuotesEsc
+Character               : esc
-                        | esc                           ;
+                        / notQuotesEsc                  ;
-   notQuotesEsc         : not "'\"\\"                   ;
+   notQuotesEsc         : not "'\"\\" letter            ;
         esc             :'\\' any "nrt'\"\\"            ;
 ```
 The following section handles `EQUAL`, `NEQUAL` `PIPE`, `and`, `not`, `OPT`, `STAR`, `PLUS`, `OPEN`, `CLOSE`, `ANY`, and `EMPTY`, where:
 - `EQUAL`  is a semantic rule representing the character '=' followed by whitespace;
 - `NEQUAL` is a semantic rule representing any character except '=' followed by whitespace;
 - `PIPE`   is a semantic rule representing the character '|' followed by whitespace;
 - `AND`    is a semantic rule representing the character '&' followed by whitespace;
 - `NOT`    is a semantic rule representing the character '!' followed by whitespace;
 - `OPT`    is a semantic rule representing the character '?' followed by whitespace;
 - `STAR`   is a semantic rule representing the character '*' followed by whitespace;
 - `PLUS`   is a semantic rule representing the character '+' followed by whitespace;
 - `OPEN`   is a semantic rule representing the character '(' followed by whitespace;
 - `CLOSE`  is a semantic rule representing the character ')' followed by whitespace;
 - `ANY`    is a semantic rule representing the character '.' followed by whitespace;
 - `EMPTY`  is a semantic rule representing the character ';' followed by whitespace.
 ```
 EQUAL                   : "="   WS                      ;
 NEQUAL                  : neq   WS                      ;